barbourww/barbourww.github.io/_posts/2018-01-07-custom-lab-server.md

 	<figcaption>All components gathered before assembly.</figcaption>
 </figure>

+A number of components were actually tough to get a hold of at the time they were purchased.
+The release of Threadripper was still cooling down and the Zenith Extreme was in and out of stock.
+The global DRAM shortage was still in full swing so DDR4 prices were exorbitant.
+On top of that, cryptocurrency frenzy was really ramping up; thankfully I got the GTX 1080 before it reached its fever pitch and GPU's were around double their intended retail price.

 ## Test assembly

 It is always a good idea to test components outside the case where assembly is painless.
 Sending a component for RMA is a lot easier when it's not screwed down.
 I typically place my motherboard on the cardboard insert that comes in the box; components aren't as fragile as they look[^2].